-- You need equity in your home, usually more than 20 percent after your home equity loan has closed.
-However, some lenders may let you borrow up to 90 or 95 percent of your home’s value.
+- If you have equity in your home, usually more than 20% after your home equity loan has closed, you may qualify.

 - You need good or decent credit, although home equity loan options with higher rates may be available to borrowers with poor credit.

 - You must be employed or have the ability to repay your loan.

 - You need a low total debt-to-income ratio, which includes housing costs and all other debts combined.

 At a glance: Cash-out refinance vs. HELOC vs. home equity loan